What to expect

 Discover the Postojna Caves – the most famous and visited cave system in the world.
 Take an optional detour tothe impenetrable Predjama Castle – a beautiful Renaissance building in the mouth of a cave.

 Štanjel - Lipica - Divaca

 Cycle along mostly flat terrain with some rolling sections.
 Stop off at the botanical garden in Sežana and the unusual war museum in the village tower at Lokev.
 Arrive in Lipica village and discover the area’s famous horses, taking a tour in a traditional carriage or watching them perform.

 Day 6 (Thu):

-f you missed the Postojna caves, stop off at the less frequented Skocjan Caves listed as a UNESCO natural monument.
+If you missed the Postojna caves, stop off at the less frequented Skocjan Caves listed as a UNESCO natural monument.
 Otherwise, continue on the rolling terrain before enjoying a long downhill from the Karst Plateau to either reach the former port of Trieste in Italy to visit the castle, cathedral and Piazza Unita central square, or to ride directly to Muggia in Italy for an ice-cream in the pretty town or an afternoon on one of the beaches.

 Day 7 (Fri):

 Cycle along the coast on a new cycling path following a former railway line enjoying wonderful views of the Slovenian coast and the bay of Trieste.
 Stop off at the fashionable resort of Portoroz before reaching the small and pretty Venetian harbour of Piran.

 Day 8 (Sat):